Do Go On - 448 - The Curse of the Lottery Winner

 Somebody.

-I was, I just thought Dave might have known everyone's names.
+I was, I just thought Dave might have known everyone's names for a second.

 I do.
 That's Oscar.